5 Ways to Get Paid as a Family Caregiver

 While paid family leave doesn’t offer a long-term solution, it may buy us the time we need to get one of the solutions above set up.
 Also, if we have enough family members who are willing and able to share caregiving responsibilities, we could stagger our paid leaves over time to ensure uninterrupted care for our loved one.

-The truth about financial assistance for family caregivers is that it’s there for some families with low incomes.
+The truth about most financial assistance for family caregivers is that it’s there for some families with low incomes.
 And it’s not really needed by families with higher incomes that can afford to pay for care out of pocket or via LTCI.
-But there’s a large group of family caregivers in the middle—in fact, it’s called “The Forgotten Middle”—that can’t access compensation for the valuable care we provide.
+But there’s a large group of family caregivers in the middle—in fact, it’s called “The Missing Middle”—that can’t access compensation for the valuable care we provide.

 Was this story helpful for you?
 Share it with family or friends who are caring for an older family member and deserve to be compensated for their labor of love.